Skip to main content

 What Gets Measured Gets Improved: The Role of Data in Teacher Development

-by Dr. Brad Hunter, Vice President of Operations and Product at Harris Education Solutions & former Assistant Superintendent
+by Dr. Brad Hunter, Vice President of Operations and Product & former Assistant Superintendent.

 “Measurement” can be a loaded word in education.
 Done poorly, it can feel like a compliance exercise.
 Done well, it becomes a catalyst for professional growth, stronger instruction, and better student outcomes.
 The difference isn’t the presence of data—it’s how that data is organized, surfaced, and used in daily practice.